digbmc/dsgas/collaboration.md

 title: "Collaborative Authorship"
 ---

-# Collaboration in GitHub is fun and easy!
+# Collaboration with git is fun and easy!

+Well, that depends on your definition of easy. [xkcd has thoughts about this](https://xkcd.com/1597/)